rajirkp25/udacity-fullstack-linux-server-config/README.md

   - venv

 ## Security

 Server security is implemented using Ubuntu's Uncomlicated Firewall (ufw) tool.
 All packages are up to date and ssh port does not use the default 22 port.
 Also, UFW is configured for SSH (port 2200), HTTP (port 80), and NTP (port 123).

 Application security is configured using google's oauth login and CRUD operations are enabled only whena user is logged in.
 As well, current user can perform CRUD only on the catalogs owned by them.
 Additionally, applications' .git directory is disabled to access via web browser.

 ### The files for catalog application

 Inside the linux server /var/www/myapps/CatalogApp/CatalogApp, run the `ls -lrt`.

 Following folders are in the catalog directory

 - static
 - templates

-static folder contains the css and dependent files
+static folder contains the css and dependent files.

 templates folder contains the html files